-Recent work in atomic physics includes the studies of the interactions of high-energy photons with matter, in support of experiments performed at Argonne's Advanced Photon Source (APS).
-Theoretical studies are being conducted on the physics of Compton scattering by bound electrons, focusing on topics selected in view of basic importance, timeliness, and potential in applications.
-We also produced a review on "Electron collision cross sections of atoms" for inclusion in a forthcoming volume on "Atomic Collisions" in the Landolt-Börnstein Numerical Data and Functional Relationships series.
-Our studies in neutron physics include basic issues in the interpretation of neutron interferometry experiments, and their application to proposed measurements of the neutron electric-dipole moment.
+Work in atomic physics includes the studies of interactions of electrons or high-energy photons with matter, in support of experiments performed at Argonne's Advanced Photon Source (APS).
+Theoretical studies are being conducted on the physics of the photoeffect and Compton scattering by bound electrons, focusing on topics selected in view of basic importance, timeliness, and potential in applications.
+Comprehensive surveys of photo-interaction data for silicon and graphite are underway.
+Some of the results are useful for underpinning cross sections and stopping power for charged-particle interactions, namely, basic data for radiation physics.

 Heavy-ion reactions and nuclear structure